amolsarva/dadsinterviewbot/README.md

 This folder is ready to drop into your existing repo and push.

+## Interview Guide Prompt
+- Use [`docs/interview-guide.md`](docs/interview-guide.md) as the canonical prompt when preparing the bot (or yourself) to run long-form elder interviews.
+It follows Elizabeth Keating’s *The Essential Questions* structure so you can practice before wiring it into the app.

 ## Zero-config
 - No env vars required.
 App runs in **demo mode**.
 - Artifacts are data URLs (visible in History/Session).
 Email is skipped gracefully.